UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-143.png)

 - On the Create repository page, head to the Repository configuration section.
-- In the Repository name field, enter nextwork-devops-cicd.
+- In the Repository name field, enter `nextwork-devops-cicd`.
-- In the Repository description - optional field, enter: This repository stores packages related to a Java web app created as a part of NextWork's CI/CD Pipeline series.
+- In the Repository description - optional field, enter: `This repository stores packages related to a Java web app created as a part of NextWork's CI/CD Pipeline series`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-145.png)

-- Under Public upstream repositories - optional, select the checkbox next to maven-central-store.
+- Under Public upstream repositories - optional, select the checkbox next to `maven-central-store`.
 - This will configure Maven Central as an upstream repository for your CodeArtifact repository.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-146.png)